sablier-labs/flow/TECHNICAL-DOC.md

 $0.000115 \cdot \text{seconds in one day} = 9.936000$ USDC streamed in one day.
 This results in a shortfall of
 $0.064000$ USDC per day, which is problematic.

-## Defining rps as 18 decimal number
+## Defining rps as 18-decimal fixed point number

 In the contracts, we scale the rate per second to 18 decimals.
 While this doesn't completely solve the issue, it significantly minimizes it.